navapbc/template-application-rails/docs/app-rails/container-images.md

 This application employs the [Docker multi-stage build strategy](https://docs.docker.com/build/building/multi-stage/) to build separate docker images for different purposes:

-* `dev`: image designed to run tests and support local development on a developer machine
+* `dev`: designed to run tests and support local development on a developer machine
-* `release`: image optimized for deployment to production or other hosted environments
+* `release`: optimized for deployment to production or other hosted environments

 ## Local development: `dev`